Afrin127329/World-route/README.md

 # World Route

-## Introducing "World Route," an upcoming full-stack travel app that promises to revolutionize your travel experience.
+### Introducing "World Route," an upcoming full-stack travel app that promises to revolutionize your travel experience.
 Powered by the MERN (MongoDB, Express, React, Node.js) stack, this innovative application is poised to be your go-to solution for all things travel-related.

-**This is an ongoing project, it will be tested with Jest, updation is coming soon.**
+**This is an ongoing project, it will be tested with Jest, updation is coming soon.
+It can take some loading time on the live site.
+Kindly wait till the loading is complete**

 ## Client App is Bootstrapped with